Research Administration Leadership Team

 Biography

-Stephanie Dennis is the Executive Administrative Assistant to Robert Nobles, DrPH, MPH, CIP, Vice President for Research Administration at Emory University.
+Stephanie Dennis is the Executive Administrative Assistant to the Vice President for Research Administration at Emory University.
 She has been with the ORA division since 2019 and supports the VPRA in daily meetings, manages calendar, events, and administrative support.
 She dual reports to Katie Stores, Ph.D., CRA, the Senior Director of Operations.

 Stephanie earned a Bachelor's in Psychology from Ashford University in 2010 and studied a Master's in Family Therapy from the University of Argosy in Atlanta, Georgia two years.